|Max Headroom||N/A||Bridge Clearance||

 2 x 200-hp Yamaha Outboards

-In the aft cockpit, you find beam width room to work with crab pots, lines and fishing rods safely and effectively.
+In the aft cockpit, one will find beam width room to work with crab pots, lines and fishing rods safely and effectively.

-The helm layout leaves lots of room for your style of electronics with a large flat angled space above the wheel.
+The helm layout leaves lots of room for the captain's style of electronics with a large flat angled space above the wheel.

 Behind the navigator’s seat is the 36 gallon livewell with clips on the lid to store the aerator tube when not being used.